timemeansalot/SourceFiles/hexo-site/source/_posts/memory-notes.md

 4. usually DRAM is not on chip, it's on motherboard
    - high energy, long latency, low bandwidth
    - 3D-Stacking: put DRAM on top of processor
-5. PCM(phase charge memory)
+5. PCM(phase charge memory) <- emerging memory technology
-   - represent 0, 1 by resistance, resistance is effected by current
+   - Write data by pulsing current $dQ/dt$
-   - high resistance for 1, low resistance for 0
+   - Read data by detecting resistance: high resistance for 1, low resistance for 0
    - better scalable than DRAM, no need to refresh
    - longer latency, short lifetime(can only write into a few times)